Last updated:

 In this article

-That situation is more common than many businesses expect, and it often comes down to accounts receivable.
-When customer payments arrive late or aren’t tracked properly, cash gets stuck.
+That situation is more common than you might expect, and it often comes down to accounts receivable.
+When your customer payments arrive late or aren’t tracked properly, cash gets stuck.

 Growth slows, decisions are delayed, and financial pressure builds, even when sales look strong.